contao/docs/docs/dev/getting-started/starting-development.md

 is done via service tags.

-For the application development it is recommended to use [autowiring][8] and [auto-configuration][9], which makes it easy to create new services - and thus enables quick development of Contao content elements, hooks, callbacks etc.
+For the application development it is recommended to use [autowiring][8] and [auto-configuration][9], which makes it easy to create new services and tag them automatically (through annotations or class interfaces) - and thus enables quick development of Contao content elements, hooks, callbacks etc.

 ```yaml
 # config/services.yml